Mock High Neck Crochet Sweater Free Pattern

 Our goal (as always) was to keep the sweater modern – so the design notes for the Striped Mock High Neck Crochet Sweater was loose, with a mid high neckline that wasn’t too tight.
 The way you crochet this higher neckline will actually allow you to play around with the tightness and length, so if you are looking for a neckline that is higher or tighter you can adjust it to your preference.

-We used a striking yarn called Ferris Wheel from Lion Brand Yarn.
+We used a striking yarn from Lion Brand Yarn.
 Looking for a unique, colorful, beautiful sweater?
-Self striping yarns like Ferris Wheel will do the work for you.
-We have our eye on the colour Cherry on Top for our next project.
+Self striping yarns like this yarn will do the work for you.
+You can find all the details in the section “Crochet Materials”.

 We used an easy but stunning stitch for the main panels and a simple basic stitch for the sleeves and neckline.
 We love all the stitches used for the Rachel Striped Mock High Neck Crochet Sweater because they are fast and give the sweater drape and texture!